Anavarro1323/Senesence-Seeker/README.md

 "Batch refers to additional text found in the name of the file of each input image, excluding the number that will be iterated over" for example, The "batch" for the example above is "ReplicateAGen"

+Step 1
+QuadrantCrop.m
+The function of this script is to populate the Midput folder with .jpg files including only one quadrant of a petri dish.
+The regions outside of the petri dish are masked out.

+This script requires a user input to indicate the location of the center of the petri dish and the length of the radius of the petri dish.
+These inputs are recorded by the user clicking on the image when prompted at correct positions.

-Users will first open the QuadrantCrop.m script, and update the two user inputs, explained above.
+Users will first open the QuadrantCrop.m script, and update the two user inputs, Base folder, and Batch.
+More detail on assigning these variables correclty is explained above.

-While the quadrantcrop script is running, each image will be loaded and displayed on screen.
-Users must click on the center of the petri dish.
+While the quadrantcrop script is running, each raw image will be loaded and displayed on screen.
+Users must first click on the center of the petri dish.

-Then, the images are displayed a second time, and users must place the imdistline from the center of the petri dish to the edge of the petri dish. the length being recorded is the radius of the petri dish.
+Then, the images are displayed a second time, and users must place either end of the imdistline at the center of the petri dish and the edge of the petri dish.

+the length being recorded by the imdistline is the radius of the petri dish.

 The results of the quadrantcrop script are deposited into the midput folder